ninjaProtocol/Arma3_F3Missions/fa3_c52_winter_invasion_B_v2.Altis/readme.txt

 added marker for alternative CO, ENG transports put an isServer guard for all moveInCargo and ambient animation calls Moved all taskPatrol calls from waypoint OnAct fields to init fields with isServer checks.
 Was causing locallity issues.
 Thanks BIS.
+Only using SIT_LOW and STAND animations for decorative soldiers, because of server issues.
 Externally remains v2.